Battle of the Coral Sea: Morning strikes

 is left burning and slowly sinking at the completion of the Japanese dive bombing attack.

-At 09:15, Takahashi's strike force reached its target area, sighted Neosho and Sims, and searched in vain for the U.S. carriers for a couple of hours.
+At 09:15, Takahashi's strike force reached its target area, sighted Neosho and Sims, and searched in vain for the US carriers for a couple of hours.
 Finally, at 10:51 Shōkaku scout aircrews realized they were mistaken in their identification of the oiler and destroyer as aircraft carriers.
-Takagi now realized the U.S. carriers were between him and the invasion convoy, placing the invasion forces in extreme danger.
-At 11:15, the torpedo bombers and fighters abandoned the mission and headed back towards the carriers with their ordnance, while the 36 dive bombers attacked the two U.S. ships.
+Takagi now realized the US carriers were between him and the invasion convoy, placing the invasion forces in extreme danger.
+At 11:15, the torpedo bombers and fighters abandoned the mission and headed back towards the carriers with their ordnance, while the 36 dive bombers attacked the two US ships.

 Four dive bombers attacked Sims and the rest dived on Neosho.
 The destroyer was hit by three bombs, broke in half, and sank immediately, killing all but 14 of her 192-man crew.
 Neosho was hit by seven bombs.
 One of the dive bombers, hit by anti-aircraft fire, crashed into the oiler.
 Heavily damaged and without power, Neosho was left drifting and slowly sinking.
 Before losing power, Neosho was able to notify Fletcher by radio that she was under attack and in trouble, but garbled any further details as to just who or what was attacking her and gave wrong coordinates for her position.

-The U.S. strike aircraft sighted Shōhō a short distance northeast of Misima Island at 10:40 and deployed to attack.
-The Japanese carrier was protected by four Zeros and two Mitsubishi A5M fighters flying combat air patrol (CAP), as the rest of the carrier's aircraft were being prepared below decks for a strike against the U.S. carriers.
+The US strike aircraft sighted Shōhō a short distance northeast of Misima Island at 10:40 and deployed to attack.
+The Japanese carrier was protected by four Zeros and two Mitsubishi A5M fighters flying combat air patrol (CAP), as the rest of the carrier's aircraft were being prepared below decks for a strike against the US carriers.
 Gotō's cruisers surrounded the carrier in a diamond formation, 3000–5000 yd off each of Shōhōs corners.

-Shōhō is bombed and torpedoed by U.S. carrier aircraft.
+Shōhō is bombed and torpedoed by US carrier aircraft.

 Attacking first, Lexingtons air group, led by Commander William B. Ault, hit Shōhō with two 1000 lb bombs and five torpedoes, causing severe damage.
 At 11:00, Yorktowns air group attacked the burning and now almost stationary carrier, scoring with up to 11 more 1000 lb bombs and at least two torpedoes.
 Torn apart, Shōhō sank at 11:35.
 Fearing more air attacks, Gotō withdrew his warships to the north, but sent the destroyer back at 14:00 to rescue survivors.
 Only 203 of the carrier's 834-man crew were recovered.
-Three U.S. aircraft were lost in the attack: two SBDs from Lexington and one from Yorktown.
+Three US aircraft were lost in the attack: two SBDs from Lexington and one from Yorktown.
 All of Shōhōs aircraft complement of 18 was lost, but three of the CAP fighter pilots were able to ditch at Deboyne and survived.
 At 12:10, using a prearranged message to signal TF 17 on the success of the mission, Lexington SBD pilot and squadron commander Robert E. Dixon radioed "Scratch one flat top!
 Signed Bob."